-How to avoid contamination and waste in injectionmolding shop?
+How to avoid contamination and waste in injection-molding shops?

 Keeping material clean

-It is not always realized how difficult it is to get rid of black specks in white mouldings (or white specks in black ones).
-One single black granule in a hopper full of white material can contaminate as many as half the mouldings that can be produced from the full hopper.
-With strict inspection，this can mean a great loss of production time and material.
+It is not always realized how difficult it is to eliminate black specks in white mouldings (or white specks in black ones).
+One black granule in a hopper full of white material can contaminate as many as half the mouldings produced from the full hopper.
+With strict inspection，, this can mean a great loss of production time and material.

 Protecting machines and granulators